CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 `run_training` calls other training loop functions for certain Bayesian methods.
 These are housed within the folder `chemprop/train/bayes_tr`.
 Important classes and functions for Bayesan implementations are housed within the folder `chemprop/bayes`.

 The secondary experiment is molecular search.
-The maining training loop is found in the file `chemprop/train/pdts.py`.
+The maining training loop is found in the file `chemprop/train/pdts.py` (which contains the `pdts` function).

 We run experiments via scripts inside the `scripts` folder.
 These scripts set hyperparameter values and then call either `run_training` or `pdts`.
 Hyperparameter settings for all our experiments are listed in the file `scripts/bayesHyp.py`.

 ## Data